Unity-Technologies/ziva-vfx-utils/docs/zBuilder_tutorials.rst

     z.build()

-The full Ziva setup should now be restored and acting on the scene's geometry. zBuilder built all of the Ziva maya nodes for us.
+The full Ziva rig should now be restored and acting on the scene's geometry. zBuilder built all of the Ziva maya nodes for us.

 Building with differing topologies